xinkjs/xink/README.md

 }
 ```

-The above would be used in your route segment like so: `/src/routes/[fruit=fruits]/route.ts`, where the right-side name should equal the filename (minus the extension) in `src/params`.
+The above would be used in your route segment like so: `/src/routes/[fruit=fruits]/route.ts`, where the label on the right side of the `=` character should be the same as the filename (minus the extension) in `src/params`.

 xin provides the following built-in matchers, but they can be overridden by creating your own file definitions: